Easy, cozy black-eyed peas made foolproof.

 • Black Eyed Peas.
 One pound of the dried legumes is equal to about 2-½ cups.
 There is no need to rinse or soak before cooking, but you may want to sort them to ensure there are no clumps of dirt or stones.

 Place the black eyed peas in a 4 or 6-quart pressure cooker and pour in the water or broth.
 Add in the ½ teaspoon of salt now if using.
+Cover with the lid and move the pressure release valve to the sealing position.

 Skip the presets and use the manual setting to adjust the pressure cooker to high pressure for 13-14 minutes, depending on your desired tenderness.
+Wait for 10 minutes before moving the pressure release valve to the venting position.
+Once all of the remaining pressure is released and the pressure valve goes down you can open the lid.

+Stir in any additional salt and black pepper to taste and serve immediately.
 You can also use in your favorite recipes like you would a can of beans!

 FAQs

-How long does it take to cook dried black eyed peas?
+How long does it take to cook dried black-eyed peas?

 They take about an hour to simmer on the stovetop, but less than 30 minutes in a pressure cooker.